Apartments, Temporary Accommodation, and WIFI

 *The community fee is a monthly fee that helps pay to maintain communal spaces like the pool and patio.

-It is quite typical to pay 3 months rent when signing an apartment.
-The landlord will ask for 1 month as a deposit, 1 month for the first rent payment, and 1 month for an agency fee.
 Many property owners that rent out apartments don’t want to deal with landlord responsibilities such as finding a tenant and communicating and resolving maintenance issues.
-Instead, they hire an agency, and the tenant pays this cost upfront.
-Additionally, some landlords may ask for 2 months deposit.
+Instead, they hire an agency.
+Additionally, some landlords may ask for 2 months deposit (Again, this is also illegal).

 You have 3 options to make these initial payments.
 For those that were able to open a bank account without a permanent address yet, you can make a simple domestic transfer.